-It was Pastor David Luis who prayed for him at his trying times with Chelsea FC.
+It was Pastor David Luis who prayed for him during his trying times with Chelsea FC.

 Today, it is said that his prayers for Lukaku paid off.
 Beyond reasonable doubt, there is power in prayers.
-Though God chooses those, he wishes to bless.
-Romelu Lukaku, God was on your side.
+Though God chooses those he wishes to bless them.
+For Romelu Lukaku, God’s blessed came upon him afterwards.

 This advice came when Romelu Lukaku felt distraught when he missed the final penalty of an important shootout for Chelsea.

 Romelu Lukaku and Belgium teammates Kevin Mirallas are not just close friends.
-They are also addicts to the PlayStation video game.
+They are also addicted to the PlayStation video game.